 Why Is My Molly Fish Staying at the Top of the Tank?

-Pregnant molly staying at bottom of tank is a common behavior that can be attributed to several causes.
+Why is my molly sitting at the bottom of the tank?
+Pregnant molly molly fish staying in one spot at bottom of tank is a common behavior that can be attributed to several causes.

 Pregnant molly fish, for example, may stay at the top of their tank to avoid being chased or harassed by other tank mates in the aquarium.